 The Procedures page has some specific guidelines for how students might schedule completing all the tasks for each week's work.
 You should go over these suggestions and modify them to suit your student's learning style and outside commitments.
 Most astronomy students are at least freshman or sophomores who have some self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
 You will have to decide how much help your student needs, but at the very least, you should meet with him once a week to go over the checklist and make sure that he is completing the assigned reading and homework on time.

-Students sometimes find the homework a bore, and since I do not collect homework for these (copying them into email is more an exercise in typing than fruitful study of astronomy), they may lack motivation to actually do the work involved.
-However, you should encourage your student to complete all problems in the homework assignments.
-Go over the answers with the student, or at least perform spot checks each week.
-All homework problems will have solutions posted to the course conference center
+Students often run into problems with individual homework problems, and since I do not collect homework for these (copying them into email is more an exercise in typing than fruitful study of astronomy), they may lack motivation to actually do the work involved.
+However, you should encourage your student to complete as many of the exercises as possible, especially during the early units, which establish basic applications of mathematics to physical situations.

 There is no SAT II Astronomy examination.
 However, the basic skills we learn in the class for approaching math-based analysis of astronomical events and situations will help prepare your student to continue scientific education in the physical sciences, especially chemistry and physics.
 Monitoring your student's ability to complete the homework is essential!
 If your student has problems applying concepts to real situations, then he should be asking more questions in class and looking at the exercise and essay questions that present experimental methods or data and require their evaluation.
 You should check the logs occasionally (these will also be posted at the website) to monitor how much your student is contributing to class.

-Web readings: I often post optional website readings; I may request students to use the companion textbook site for Universe, NASA sites or other astronomy sites.
-I check the sites to determine their suitability for Scholars Online students prior to posting my web pages, but I do not follow all the links from every outside site, nor can I guarantee that such a site will remain unchanged between the time I select it and the time that you view it.
+I often post optional website readings; I may request students to view other web resources as well.
+While I check the sites to determine their suitability for Scholars Online students prior to posting my web pages, I do not follow all the links from every outside site, nor can I guarantee that such a site will remain unchanged between the time I select it and the time that you view it.
 If you have questions about the suitability of these sites, I encourage you to check them before letting your student view them, and to let me know if you have concerns about specific sites.

-In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist.
-Each chat session requires the student to complete items 1-7.
-Only students taking the lab credit option are required to complete the lab steps 8-10.
+In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist: ol>

 You should refer to this guide, to the FAQs page, and to the Procedures page frequently.
 These pages contain material that was developed in answer to questions other parents have asked me, so many of your questions may be answered already in one of these pages.

-You should also feel free to e-mail me with specific questions at any time, and especially with corrections to the web materials (misspellings, missing links, possible quiz key or homework key errors).
+E-mail: You should feel free to e-mail me with specific questions at any time, and especially with corrections to the web materials (misspellings, missing links, possible quiz key errors).

 © 2016, 2017 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.